stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

    You can navigate through your files there.

-   In the Launcher tab, you will have the option to create a new Jupyter Notebook by clicking the tile showing the kernel of your choice under **Notebook**. or start a new Console session by clicking the tile showing the kernel of your choice.
-You can also open the Terminal or a text editor for a variety of file types by clicking the corresponding tile
+   In the Launcher tab, you will have the option to create a new Jupyter Notebook new Console session by clicking the tile showing the kernel of your choice.
+   You can also open the Terminal or a text editor for a variety of file types by clicking the corresponding tile.

+To create a new kernel for IJulia:

+1. In the **Launcher**, click the **Terminal** tile in the "Other" section.

+2. In the Terminal, run the following commands:

+    ```
+    $ ml julia
+    $ julia
+    julia> using Pkg;
+    julia> Pkg.add("IJulia")
+    ```

+3. Open a new **Launcher** tab by clicking the **+** sign next to your open Terminal tab.
+Julia will now be listed in the "Notebook" and "Console" sections as an available kernel.

 ### MATLAB